 - The Mars Rovers are developing a pattern - Pathfinder (lander)/Sojourner (rover); Spirit (R.I.P) and Opportunity (still kicking), Curiosity (rover)

-- Britain's Royal Navy has a tendency to use theme naming for their ships, with each class of ships being assigned a particular theme.
-For example, the first battlecruisers, the Invincible class, all were named as adjectives beginning with "I".
-Having all ship names in a particular class begin with the same letter is a common Royal Navy theme to this day.
-In other cases the class is named not after the first ship built (as is normally the case in all navies) but after the theme used, as in the County class heavy cruisers, Town class light cruisers, Crown Colony class light cruisers, and Colony class frigates (named after smaller, less significant colonies than the light cruisers).
+- Britain's Royal Navy has a tendency to use theme naming for their ships, with each class of ships being assigned a particular theme (such as all having a name starting with the same letter, all being named from Greek mythology, or all being named after virtues).
+Sometimes, the class is named not after the first ship built (as is normally the case in all navies) but after the theme used, as in the County class heavy cruisers, Town class light cruisers, Crown Colony class light cruisers, and Colony class frigates (named after smaller, less significant colonies than the light cruisers).
 And more recently the Duke class frigates (all named after dukes).

-- It is all too common that you'll find that ski resorts tend to utilize this trope in naming their trails.
+- It is all too common that you'll find that ski resorts tend to utilize this trope in naming their trails and runs.
 Some notable examples:

-- Steamboat Ski Resort has theme naming for each part of the mountain above Thunderhead restaurant, including but not limited to stagecoach based names on Pioneer Ridge, weather phenomena themed runs on Storm Peak, time-themed runs off the Sundown Express lift on Sunshine Peak, mountain man-themed runs off the Sunshine Express lift on south Sunshine Peak, and morning-themed runs in Morningside Park.
+- Steamboat Ski Resort has theme naming for each part of the mountain above Thunderhead restaurant, including but not limited to stagecoach based names on Pioneer Ridge, mountain man-themed runs off the Sunshine Express lift on south Sunshine Peak and morning-themed runs in Morningside Park.

 - Breckenridge Ski Resort's Peak 6 expansion opened in 2013 has trails named for a common theme of "Awaken Your Sixth Sense," which is unique because the trail names were picked through a Facebook naming contest.
 And if you have a profound knowledge of some Japanese words, the chairlift names also reflect the theme: the Zendo lift is named for a word meaning "meditation hall," while the Kensho SuperChair is Japanese for "seeing nature" or "seeing essence".